A Ladder of Causal Distances: Related Work

-Recently, \citet{NIPS2019_9345} argued that causal discovery methods should be evaluated using interventional measures instead of structural ones like $\SID$ and $\SHD$.
-The causal distances introduced here form a general class of such interventional and counterfactual measures.
+\newcite{NIPS2018_8155} compare two causal models, but only for the purpose of testing identity.
+This constitutes a special case of our interventional distance.
+Recently, \newcite{NIPS2019_9345} argued that causal discovery methods should be evaluated using interventional measures instead of structural ones such as $\SID$ and $\SHD$.
+The causal distances we introduce are interventional and counterfactual measures.